ETS-Next-Gen/writing_observer/docs/tutorials/install.md

 You should see the Learning Observer dashboard with a list of courses and analytics modules.
 Because the workshop configuration disables authentication, you can immediately click around and start experimenting.

 ## Next steps

+- Explore the [cookiecutter module tutorial](cookiecutter-module.md) to scaffold a package from the template.
+- Review [system settings concepts](../concepts/system_settings.md) before deploying beyond a simple setup.